(Please hit the jump to recipe button above if you’d like to head straight for the Eco Insect Repellent Recipe!)

-Disclaimer: Certain essential oils can cause skin irritation in some individuals.
-Specifically peppermint, and to a much lesser degree, citronella.
+Disclaimer: Certain essential oils can cause skin irritation in some individuals, specifically peppermint, and to a much lesser degree, citronella.
 My family and I have been using this recipe for probably a dozen years now with no problem, but I do have tough skin and can often apply oils full strength with no issues.
 Myself aside, I've shared this repellent with family, bonfire friends, and camping companions throughout the years and haven't had anyone complain of skin irritations.
-As a precaution, however, I would strongly suggest testing the spray on a small area first, or reducing the peppermint and citronella oils to start.
-Pregnant women please use care, some essential oils are not recommended during pregnancy.
+As a precaution, however, I would strongly suggest testing the spray on a small area first.

-Note: Originally this recipe was created using an oil base (sesame seed oil has insect repellent properties).
+Oil versus Witch Hazel: Originally this recipe was created using an oil base (sesame seed oil has insect repellent properties).
 While the effects lasted longer, it was obviously oily and messy.
 I switched it over to a witch hazel base which means it dissipates quicker, but with no messy residue.
-We've been using it for years now (the cedarwood is a new addition, great for warding off ticks!) and apply it as often as needed.
+We've been using it for years now (the cedarwood is a new addition, however, but great for warding off ticks!).
+Apply it as often as needed.